ninxsoft/mist-cli/README.md

 # including Universal Installers for macOS Big Sur and later:
 mist list installer

+# List all macOS Installers that are compatible with this Mac,
+# including Universal Installers for macOS Big Sur and later:
+mist list installer --compatible

 # List all available macOS Installers for Intel Macs, including betas,
 # also including Universal Installers for macOS Big Sur and later:
 mist list installer --include-betas